Non-identical moir\'e twins in bilayer graphene

-The difference of the in-plane relaxations for $0^{\circ}$ and $60^{\circ}$ can be traced back to the Bernal stacked configuration.
-For this stacking the distribution of boron and nitrogen atoms for the second layer is not the same in the $0^{\circ}$ and $60^{\circ}$ cases, Fig. \ref{Simulations}c.
-The direct consequence of the Bernal stack is that, in a commensurate state, while half of the atoms in the second layer do not have a direct neighbouring atom, the other half has a boron neighbouring atom in the $0^{\circ}$ and a nitrogen atom in the $60^{\circ}$ orientation.
-Since the interaction of carbon-on-boron and carbon-on-nitrogen are not the same\cite{Jung2015} this creates an inhomogeneous stretch of the second layer.
+The difference of the in-plane atomic structure relaxations for 0$^{\circ}$ and 60$^{\circ}$ can be traced back to the Bernal stacked configuration, see Fig. \ref{Simulations}c.
+We assume, that at the inner part of the moir\'e cell the atoms are arrange in a BA stacking, between layer 1 of graphene and the BN layer, here the carbon atoms of layer 1 are preferentially sitting on boron atoms since this is the most energetically favorable configuration \cite{Jung2015}.
+Then the carbon atoms of layer 2 will be sitting on nitrogen atoms.
+We can see in Fig. \ref{Simulations}c that the two stacking configurations, 0$^{\circ}$ and 60$^{\circ}$, turn out to be nonequivalent given that the chemical bonds between them are not arranged in the same way, creating an inhomogeneous stretch of the second layer.
 This inhomogeneous atomic configuration is at the heart of our non-identical moir\'e twins.
+For examples of all the different stacking configurations see Fig. S21 of the SI.

-As we mentioned before, the stress generated by the commensurated state is released in the form of corrugations, as in the case of monolayer graphene \cite{Woods2014}.
-These corrugations are transmitted to the second layer and can be observed in the height sensor of our AFM measurements (PeakForce mode) of a different bilayer graphene/BN aligned sample, Fig. \ref{Simulations}d (for more details see supplementary information).
+As we mentioned before, the stress generated by the commensurate state is released in the form of corrugations, as in the case of monolayer graphene \cite{Woods2014}.
+These corrugations are transmitted to the second layer and can be observed in the height sensor of our AFM measurements (PeakForce mode) of a different bilayer graphene/BN aligned sample, Fig. \ref{Simulations}d (for more details see Fig, S22 of the SI).
 In this AFM image, a moir\'e pattern of $\lambda\sim14$ nm is clearly observed.
 Note that the asymmetry on the AFM image and large value on the height of the deformation is an artefact given by the width of the AFM tip being comparable to the size of the features we want to measure ($\sim5$ nm).
-This qualitatively confirms the existence of a commensurate state and the transmission of the corrugations to the second layer in aligned bilayer graphene/BN heterostructures, supporting our numerical simulations.
+This confirms the existence of a commensurate state and the transmission of the corrugations to the second layer in aligned bilayer graphene/BN heterostructures, supporting our numerical simulations.

-The existence of the commensurate state reveals the challenge of explaining the existence of the valley Hall effect in our non-identical moir\'e twins with the current theoretical understanding.
-It also highlights that simple arguments of relation of the energy gap size and Berry curvature, currently used to explain the valley Hall effect in bilayer graphene in a displacement field, do not hold to explain the existence of the valley Hall effect in our case.
-This difference has its origin in the fact that bilayer graphene in the presence of a strong displacement field is a much more homogeneous system.
-In the case of aligned bilayer graphene/BN there are extra elements to consider such as the in-plane atomic displacement calling for further theoretical developments.